HS&DR Application form guidance notes for submitting Stage 2 applications

 - Please use this opportunity to describe how you plan to manage and coordinate the patient and public involvement activities in your project.

 - Describe how you will support and enable patients/service users, carers, the public and members of relevant communities to contribute to your research (e.g. access, payments, training).

 - We would also encourage you to outline plans for the capturing, evaluating and reporting the impact of patient and public involvement activities.

 Patients, carers, service users and the public can be involved in every stage of a research project, from developing a proposal through to dissemination and evaluation.
-You can find further resources to support the design of your PPI here
+Please see further resources to support the design of your PPI.

 b) A summary of PPI activities

 Please provide a summary below of the proposed PPI activities embedded throughout the research project lifecycle.
 Please clearly signpost to other sections of the Detailed Research Plan where the PPI is described further in relation to the relevant project stage e.g. dissemination, intervention design, data collection, analysis.

 In rare cases where proposals do NOT involve patients/service users, carers and the public, clear justification must be provided (limit 3,500 characters)

 Please provide a breakdown of research costs associated with undertaking the research and provide justification for the resources requested.
 This should include the following costs: staff costs, travel and subsistence, dissemination costs, equipment (including lease versus purchase costs), consumables, patient and public involvement (PPI) and any other direct costs.
 For help with estimating PPI costs please see the NIHR Payments Guidance for researchers and professionals.

 - When justifying staff costs you should also provide the % amount of time input of each member of staff and link this to the specific area/work package of the proposed study where this input will be taking place.